robmoore-i/robmoore-i.github.io/wiki/docs/reading/log.md

 # Log

 The month in each entry refers to when I finished reading a book.
-Generally I start a new book right after finishing a previous one.
+I almost always start a new book right after finishing a previous one.
 I only read one book at a time.

 ## 2025